sachingoel/mandr/README.md

 # m&r
-Test Asiignment for McKinley & Rice
+Test Assignment for McKinley & Rice

 # start instruction
  To run the app plese run the below commands